Zerraa/tenacity-tera/content/dungeon-guide/mt/grotto-of-lost-souls-hard.md

 ---
 title: Grotto of Lost Souls (Hard)
-description: Grotto of Lost Souls (Hard)
+description: Guide for the dungeon Grotto of Lost Souls (Hard)
 weight: 1
 toc: true
 ---